 Treat your guests to a meal of show-stopping proportions with glitzy additions to rival the most spectacular of restaurants.

 Perfect for: The informal counterpart to a formal dining room

 Proving that a relaxed look can be just as luxurious, this style is characterised by an inherent informality but always with a refined element.
 Furniture might be elegant but it’s also easy-upkeep making it a great place for early daytime meals or a suitable work or study station.
 A self-contained dining set up is a lovely addition to a kitchen and allows the host to keep an eye on the food and stay part of the meal.
 Refreshing colour palettes, banquettes and the freshest flowers are all mainstays of the look.

 Luxury needn’t equal formal.
 Refined silhouettes with a casual twist and natural materials work just as well.

-4. Country Charm
+4. Dining Room with Country Charm

 The look: Bleached woods, linen upholstery and natural touches